-This project has not been provided for in the City's 2023/24 budget or Long-Term Financial Plan.
-The majority of funding for the project is coming from an external grant however a municipal funding amount of \$3,000 for project fees will be identified through potential savings in other capital works projects or listed for consideration in the 2023/24 mid-year budget review process.
+This project has not been provided for in the City's 2023/24 budget or Long Term Financial Plan.
+The majority of funding for the project is coming from an external grant however municipal funding of \$3,000 for project fees will be identified through potential savings in other capital works projects or listed for consideration in the 2023/24 mid-year budget review process.